 Mark Danner is a writer and reporter who, for three decades, has written on politics and foreign affairs, focusing on war and conflict.
-He has covered, among many other stories, wars and political conflict in Central America, Haiti, the Balkans, Iraq and the Middle East, and the story of torture during the War on Terror and the genesis and perpetuation of the Forever War on Terror.
+He has covered, among many other stories, wars and political conflict in Central America, Haiti, the Balkans, Iraq and the Middle East and, most recently, the story of torture during the War on Terror and the genesis and perpetuation of the Forever War on Terror.
 He also writes frequently on American politics, most recently the Trump campaign of 2016.

-Danner is a professor of journalism and English at the University of California, Berkeley and James Clarke Chace Professor of Foreign Affairs and the Humanities at Bard College.
-Among his books are Torture and the Forever War (forthcoming, 2014), Stripping Bare the Body (2009), The Secret Way to War: The Downing Street Memo and the Iraq War’s Buried History (2006), Torture and Truth: America, Abu Ghraib, and the War on Terror (2004), The Road to Illegitimacy: One Reporter’s Travels through the 2000 Florida Vote Recount (2004), and The Massacre at El Mozote: A Parable of the Cold War (1994).
+Danner is a Chancellors Professor of Journalism and English at the University of California, Berkeley and James Clarke Chace Professor of Foreign Affairs and the Humanities at Bard College.
+Among his books are Spiral: Trapped in the Forever War (forthcoming, 2016), Stripping Bare the Body (2009), The Secret Way to War: The Downing Street Memo and the Iraq War’s Buried History (2006), Torture and Truth: America, Abu Ghraib, and the War on Terror (2004), The Road to Illegitimacy: One Reporter’s Travels through the 2000 Florida Vote Recount (2004), and The Massacre at El Mozote: A Parable of the Cold War (1994).

 Danner was a longtime staff writer at The New Yorker and is a frequent contributor to the New York Review of Books.
 His work has appeared in Harper’s, The New York Times, Aperture, and many other newspapers and magazines.
 He co-wrote and helped produce two hour-long documentaries for the ABC News program Peter Jennings Reporting, and his work has received, among other honors, a National Magazine Award, three Overseas Press Awards, and an Emmy.
 In 1999 Danner was named a MacArthur Fellow.
 In 2016 he was named a Andrew Carnegie Fellow.
 He is a member of the Council on Foreign Relations, the Century Association, the World Affairs Council and serves as a resident curator at the Telluride Film Festival.
 He speaks and lectures widely on foreign policy and America’s role in the world.

 |3||J298 Bang Bang from Abroad: Following It, Reporting It, Writing It.||M 2:00 - 5:00||106 North Gate (Upper News)|